bhague1281/instructor_code_challenge/notes.md

 - For this project, I chose the Ruby backend because I'm a little more familiar with Ruby.
 Not familiar with Sinatra prior to this, but the learning curve was low, since it's pretty similar to Flask.

+- Run `bundle install` to ensure sinatra and json are installed.

 - The app JavaScript is broken up into four main functions, representing these actions:
     * search for movies
     * add a movie to the favorites list